dstackai/dstack/docs/reference/providers/notebook.md

 - `shm_size` - (Optional) The size of shared memory, e.g. `"8GB"`
 - `interruptible` - (Optional) `true` if the workflow can run on interruptible instances.
     By default, it's `false`.

+If your workflow is using parallel communicating processes (e.g. dataloaders in PyTorch), you may need to configure the size of the shared memory (`/dev/shm` filesystem) via the `shm_size` property.

 #### gpu